quentinsf/IMAPdedup/README.md

 And if you want to add the Message-ID, if it exists, into this checksum, add the '-m' option as well.
 I'd recommend this in general, because some (foolish) automated systems can send you multiple messages within a single second, with different contents but the same headers. (e.g. "Subject: Your review has just been published!")

+## Installation

+IMAPdedup doesn't currently have any installation process.
+You just need the imapdedup.py file, and Python 3.

 ## Trying it out